comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_1_4initialConditions.rst

 	  </dataOutletPressure>
 	</boundCond>

-**Important remark**

-The choice of the boundary-condition number is made according to the type of mesh given in *mesh.xml* input file and it follows the rules:

-- Cartesian: The boundaries are ordered and labeled from 1 to 6 (in 3D) according to:

-	1. boundary condition at the minimal x location,
-	2. boundary condition at the maximal x location,
-	3. boundary condition at the minimal y location,
-	4. boundary condition at the maximal y location,
-	5. boundary condition at the minimal z location,
-	6. boundary condition at the maximal z location.

-- UnStructured: When an unstructured mesh is used, the number of the boundary condition must correspond to the number specified in the mesh file .geo (see example in section :ref:`Sec:tuto:generatingMeshes`).

 **Remark**

 The boundary conditions are dependent on the flow model specified in *model.xml* input file.
 Some boundary conditions may be not available for the flow model considered.